Akifbade/wms/AI-SESSION-CONTEXT.md

 ### Recent Conversation Summary:
 Recent work completed:
 - temp: Comment out job-files routes for migration
-- Use ts-node in docker-compose for development mode

 ### Issues Faced (if any):